Skip to content

 • Broadcom — BCM87850/87854 retimer

-• Semtech — CopperEdge: 1.6T active copper, sub-100 ps latency
+• Semtech — CopperEdge: 1.6T active copper, sub-100ps latency

-• xAI endorses Credo ZeroFlap AECs for 100,000+ GPU clusters — eliminates soft link flaps
+• xAI endorses Credo ZeroFlap AECs for 100,000+ GPU clusters

 Linear Pluggable Optics: The Near-Term Power Win

-While AEC is the breakout story for copper, LPO is the emerging story for optics.
-Linear Pluggable Optics remove the DSP from the transceiver module, relying instead on the host switch ASIC's built-in SerDes.
+While AEC is the breakout story for copper, LPO (Linear Pluggable Optics) is the emerging story for optics.
+LPO removes the DSP from the transceiver module, relying instead on the host switch ASIC's built-in SerDes.
 The result: LPO versions of 800G DR8 consume as little as 8.5 watts versus 14–17 watts for conventional modules — a 40–50% power reduction.
 Latency drops from 8–10 ns per hop (DSP processing) to under 3 ns.
+At 1,000 ports, the annual energy cost difference between DSP-based and LPO modules exceeds $50,000.
+See our full thermal and power planning guide for rack-level power budget methodology.

-🗺️ 4.
-Where Each Cable Goes in an AI Cluster
+4. Where Each Cable Goes in an AI Cluster

 Every production AI cluster uses multiple interconnect types.
 The question isn't "which cable should I use" — it's "which cable goes where."
 Here's how the hyperscalers actually deploy, based on published architectures from NVIDIA (GB200 NVL72), Meta (24K-GPU cluster, SIGCOMM 2024), and xAI (Colossus, 200K GPUs).